lchauvin/IITC-ConstellationBuilder/README.md

-# IITC-ConstellationBuilder
+# IITC-StarlinkBuilder

-Plugin for constellation building on IITC plugin for Ingress.
+Plugin for starlink building on IITC plugin for Ingress.